 As Independent Non-Executive Directors make up a majority of the Board, there is a strong independent element on the Board and no individual or groups of individuals are able to dominate the Board's decision-making process.
 The Independent Non-Executive Directors have the necessary skills and experience to assist the Board in decision making and to provide a check and balance to the Board as they are not involved in the day-to-day operations of the Company.
-The NC was satisfied that the Company has complied with the guideline of the Code of Corporate Governance 2012, including at least one-third of the Board is made up of Independent Directors.
+The NC was satisfied that the Company has complied with Rule210(5)(c) of the SGX Listing Rules which requires independent directors to make up at least one-third of the Board.